sr-murthy/fsrapiclient/docs/sources/fs-register-api.rst

 There are three main categories of resource about which information can be requested from the register via API endpoints:

-- **firms** - authorised and/or regulated firms (either current or past), or providing regulated products or services.
-These are described in more detail :ref:`here <fs-register-api.firm-requests>`.
+- **firms** - authorised and/or regulated firms (either current or past) involved with the provision of regulated products and/or services.
+Firms in the register have unique **firm reference numbers (FRN)** and their endpoints usually take these as one of the parameters.
+They are described in more detail :ref:`here <fs-register-api.firm-requests>`.
 - **individuals** - individuals associated with the type of firms described above, either current or past.
-These are described in more detail :ref:`here <fs-register-api.individual-requests>`.
+Individuals in the register have unique **individual reference numbers (IRN)** and their endpoints usually take these as one of the parameters.
+They are described in more detail :ref:`here <fs-register-api.individual-requests>`.
 - **funds** - investment funds or collective investment schemes (CIS),including subfunds of funds.
-These are described in more detail :ref:`here <fs-register-api.fund-requests>`.
+Funds in the register have unique **product reference numbers (PRN)** and their endpoints usually take these as one of the parameters.
+They are described in more detail :ref:`here <fs-register-api.fund-requests>`.

 There is also a **common search** API endpoint that allows a search for any of these resources by a name substring and a corresponding type specification (firm, individual, or fund).
 This is described in more detail :ref:`here <fs-register-api.common-search-requests>`.